Checkmk/ansible-collection-checkmk.general/roles/agent/README.md

     checkmk_agent_delegate_download: "{{ inventory_hostname }}"

-Configure the host to which Checkmk API downloads are delegated to.
-After download the files are transferred to the remote node, when the remote node didn't do the download.
+Configure the host to which downloads are delegated to.
+After download the files are transferred to the remote node, when the remote node didn't do the download itself.

     checkmk_agent_mode: pull